diego-aquino/fast-scroll/README.md

 Fast Scroll is available at the [Chrome Web Store](https://chrome.google.com/webstore/detail/fast-scroll/dkdnncjokeklapahlhbgfnnakjjaogmb).

+After installed, you'll be able to use Fast Scroll out of the box!
+However, make sure to reload any previously active tabs to apply the extension.

 ### Manual installation

 For most users, installing through Chrome Web Store is recommended.
 However, you can follow these steps if you want a manual installation: